netbase/netbase-java/README.md

 		return;
 	}

-You can find more demos under the package com.netbase.insightapi.v2.samples.
+You can find more demos under the `package com.netbase.insightapi.v2.samples`.

 License
 ============
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).